feathersjs/feathers/docs/api/client/rest.md

 <BlockQuote type="tip">

 REST client services do emit `created`, `updated`, `patched` and `removed` events but only _locally for their own instance_.
-Real-time events from other clients can only be received by using a real-time transport ([Socket.io](./socketio.md)).
+Real-time events from other clients can only be received by using a real-time transport like [Socket.io](./socketio.md).

 </BlockQuote>

 <BlockQuote type="warning">

-A client application can only use a single transport (e.g. either REST or Socket.io).
-Using two transports in the same client application is normally not necessary.
+A client application can only use **a single transport** (e.g. either REST or Socket.io).
+Using two transports in the same client application is not necessary.

 </BlockQuote>